meta-gravity/Pegasus-cli/README.md

 ## Examples

 - To print a greeting message:
+- -hi or hello

 ## Exit

 To exit the interactive mode and quit the CLI, type `exit`, `leave`, or `quit`.

 Thank you for using the Pegasus CLI program!
-If you encounter any issues or have suggestions for improvement, feel free to contribute or create an issue on the [GitHub repository](https://github.com/your_username/your_repository).
+If you encounter any issues or have suggestions for improvement, feel free to contribute or create an issue